40343450/SEMCourseworkGroupB/use_cases/use_case_26.md

-#Produce a Report of all the countries in the world organised by largest population to smallest
+#Produce a Report about the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

 ##Goal
-As a user I would like to generate a report about all the countries in the world organised by largest population to smallest.
+As a user I would like to make information about the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

 ##Scope
 Company.